Pennykoin/Pennykoin-old/README.md

 # Pennykoin

+   Pennykoin is a private, secure cryptocurrency forked form digital/dark/ducknote.
+There was no premine or ICO, all coins are emitted as mining rewards or interest.

 PK has been tested to compile on Windows 8-10 with VS2013, OSX High Sierra, Ubuntu 14-18, Solus, and EL7 ( must add elrepo & epel)